2021 - Cell Monitoring using Multi-Frequency Impedance Recordings for Label-free and Time-resolved Cell Response Analysis

-CardioExcyte 96 poster, Safety Pharmacology Society Virtual Meeting 2020 (1.6 MB)
+CardioExcyte 96 poster, Presented at Safety Pharmacology Society Virtual Meeting 2020 and Society of Toxicology Annual Meeting 2021 (1.6 MB)

 Reading the impedance of planar gold-film electrodes that are used as growth substrate for adherent cells reveals changes in electrode coverage or cell morphology.
 Thus, real time impedance data provide insights in various cell characteristics, such as cell morphology, proliferation, lateral migration or cytotoxicity even over prolonged periods of time.
 A crucial advantage over standard assays is the continuous cell monitoring.
 Advanced information content is obtained by using multi-frequency impedance readouts as they allow zooming in on changes in membrane topography, cell-cell or cell- matrix junctions deconvoluting the complex whole cell response, for instance, to G-proteincoupled receptor (GPCRs) activation.
 Multi-frequency impedance measurements were used to monitor cell adhesion, cell specific structural changes, proliferation and cytotoxicity.
 The multi-frequency character of the data allows selecting the most sensitive frequency for a particular application, cell type or detail of the cell response after data acquisition is complete.